NotRllyRn/YarisWrapper/README.md

 This is a API wrapper for Yaris whitelisting system located [here](https://yaris.rocks/beta/).
 This is intended to help you use their API endpoint system without you hassling around with messy fetch code.
 Source code [here](https://github.com/NotRllyRn/YarisWrapper).

 ### Module compatablity:
-This works in both ES6 and CommonJS scripts.
-This script is also asyncronous and does not have callbacks.
+This works in both ES6 Modules and CommonJS scripts.
+This module is asyncronous but has [callback support](#callbacks).
 You can either use the method `.then()` or `await`, which ever you prefer.

 ### Disclamer!
 I did not make Yaris, this is simply an API wrapper for their service.
 The Yaris discord server is [here](https://discord.gg/qVBtSYXX72).
 Please support them!